TN 132 (05-25)

 If a request for waiver is received after the 60-day due process period, and the debt has been reported to the credit bureau, the FO should proceed as follows:

-Call or email the Program Analyst that the debt should be deleted from the credit report.
+• Inform the debtor the debt will be removed from the credit report.

 To Link to this section - Use this URL: